This is a blog post for the www.pianoworks.co.uk website. I visit your home to give piano lessons. For more information about

 Couperin's music was well-known for its reconciliation of graceful lyric charm, an influence from the French style, with the energy and movement that came from the Italian school of thought.
 Perhaps performers should aim to bring out both these key elements when playing his works.

-And before we leave with the impression of Francois Couperin as a miserable and grumpy composer, it is worth noting that he had a sardonic sense of humour.
+And before we leave with the impression of Francois Couperin as a miserable and grumpy composer, it is worth noting that he had a sardonic sense of humour and was a bit of a rebel.
 Many of his harpsichord pieces, grouped into twenty-seven suites, have fanciful titles such as Les Baricade Misterieuses (The Mysterious Barricades) and Le Rossignol en Amour (The Nightingale in Love), although another French composer, Oliver Messiaen, did say of the latter piece, 'I think that Couperin never did hear a nightingale sing.'

 Some other pieces with baffling titles include The Gnat, The Turbulent One, and The Limping Fellow.
 But the one that takes the biscuit must certainly be 'Le Tic-Toc-Choc'.
 What does that mean?
 Did Couperin foresee the popularity of After Eights two centuries ahead?